 The Northern Research Station’s Environmental Literacy Program is designed to integrate research results into educational programs and activities that provide the knowledge, skills, and motivation necessary for citizens to make responsible environmental choices.
 Our partnerships emphasize sustained lifelong, place-based learning.
-As a component of the Northern Science and Technology Applied Results program, we can:
+As a component of the Communications and Science Delivery program, we can:

 - Help scientists and staff plan, assess, evaluate, and report on environmental education activities, and identify possible sources for funding